endless-sky/endless-sky-wiki/CreatingGovernments.md

 "hostile disabled hail" "hostile disabled"
 ```
 No defaults are provided for non-disabled hails (meaning if not specified, the ships will not randomly "chat" while the player is in-flight).

+In order to receive hails from a ship, you must share a language with its government.
+Languages are discussed in more detail below.
+Beginning in **v.
+0.10.1**, the only exception to this is if the government has the `"send untranslated hails"` token, which allows its ships to send hails even if you do not share a language.

 #### Language
 ```html